 Ralph admits to being scared sometimes, and the discussion continues.
 The little ‘ens start crying out in fear, and one of them, Percival, confesses to Ralph that the beast comes up from the water.
 Jack takes his hunters to get rid of the beast, and Ralph contemplates letting Jack lead.
 He senses a power shift; however, Simon and Piggy convince him not to.

-In the middle of the night, there is an air battle, and a parachutist falls to the island.
+In the middle of the night, there is an air battle, and a parachutist falls on the island.
 Sam and Eric are out gathering and come across his body hanging from the trees and mistake it for the Beast.
 They run back to the camp in fear, and an emergency meeting is held.

 During this meeting, Jack recommends a hunt for the beast.
 Piggy tries to rebuke this but is not allowed to talk even though he possesses the conch.
 Jack states that this rule doesn’t matter anymore, which is somewhat ironic given that earlier, he had claimed that the rules are what made them British.